The Best Way to Find and Mask Unstructured Data

 If you use Voracity, all of this, including the format and disposition of the report, can be built into an visual, automated work flow.

-Creates DDF metadata for the .TXT results file for use in IRI Voracity ETL or CDC jobs, CoSort or BIRT reporting, NextForm data migration/replication operations, or FieldShield structured data masking jobs.
+Creates DDF metadata from its .TXT search results file for use in IRI Voracity data integration, cleansing, wrangling jobs, CoSort transformation and reporting, NextForm data migration/replication operations, or FieldShield structured data masking jobs.

 Creates an Excel-compatible, CellShield EE-ready import file containing the results of .XLS and .XLSX file PII searches for spreadsheet recording, and localized sheet-level or bulk remediation operations, respectively.
 Note that DarkShield and FieldShield can also mask data in Excel; see this article to compare all three with your use case.